wgDev222/editorCSV/README.md

 1. Adding
 2. Removing
 3. Renaming
 4. Strping values
+5. Deleting duplicate rows
-5. Duplicating
+6. Duplicating

 ## -a Adding new headers by file or inline